Sarsembayeva/sql_netflix_project/Netflix_Project_SQL/README.txt

 The goal is to explore the composition, growth, geographic distribution, and characteristics of Netflix's content while demonstrating practical **SQL data analysis and business intelligence skills**.

-The project covers data exploration, cleaning, transformation, aggregation, and advanced analytical techniques in PostgreSQL, followed by data visualization and storytelling in Tableau.
+The project covers data exploration, cleaning, transformation, aggregation, and advanced analytical techniques in PostgreSQL.
 ### Key Objectives

 * Analyze the distribution and percentage breakdown of **Movies vs. TV Shows**.